shawnkgriffin/slapchat/docs/Functional Requirements.md

 ## Behaviour Requirements
 - [ ] When any connected user sends a chat message, all connected users receive and display the message
 - [ ] When any connected user changes their name, all connected users are notified of the name change
-  - [ ] Notifications are styled differently from chat messages
-- [ ] Header will display the count of connected users
-- [ ] When the number of connected users changes, this count will be updated for all connected users
-- [ ] (STRETCH) Different users' names will each be coloured differently
-- [ ] Bonus: the colouring is consistent between connected user instances
-- [ ] or is calculated algorithmically based on their name,
-- [ ] or is manually selectable by users, or any other interesting approach!
 ## Technical Specifications
 ### Stack:

-- [ ] Webpack with Babel, JSX, ES6, webpack dev server (comes with boilerplate)
+- [X] Webpack with Babel, JSX, ES6, webpack dev server (comes with boilerplate)
-- [ ] WebSockets using Node package ws on the server-side, and native WebSocket on client side
+- [X] WebSockets using Node package ws on the server-side, and native WebSocket on client side
-- [ ] ReactJS
+- [X] ReactJS
 - [ ] React Native
 - [ ] Redux

 ### React component guidelines:

-- [ ] A single root component (e.g. App) should be responsible for the main application state, as well as communication with the WebSocket server
+- [X] A single root component (e.g. App) should be responsible for the main application state, as well as communication with the WebSocket server
-- [ ] A message list component renders the chat log (chat messages and system notifications)
+- [X] A message list component renders the chat log (chat messages and system notifications)
-- [ ] A chat bar component provides an input field for changing your username and an input field for sending messages.
+- [X] A chat bar component provides an input field for changing your username and an input field for sending messages.
 These input fields do not need to be React-style "controlled inputs", although they can be.
 ### Client websocket behaviour:

-- [ ] opens a websocket connection as soon as the App component is mounted
+- [X] opens a websocket connection as soon as the App component is mounted
-- [ ] the connection stays open until the client closes the page (or otherwise disconnects)
+- [X] the connection stays open until the client closes the page (or otherwise disconnects)
-- [ ] sends chat messages and (name change) notifications initiated by the current user
+- [X] sends chat messages and (name change) notifications initiated by the current user
-- [ ] handles broadcast messages (chat, notifications, user count) from the server and may alter state accordingly
+- [X] handles broadcast messages (chat, notifications, user count) from the server and may alter state accordingly
 ### Websocket server specs:

-- [ ] The Chatty client app and Chatty websocket server are separate Node apps each with their own package.json
+- [X] The Chatty client app and Chatty websocket server are separate Node apps each with their own package.json
-- [ ] It's a simple server using express and ws
+- [X] It's a simple server using express and sockets.io
-- [ ] The server should send and receive JSON-encoded messages
+- [X] The server should send and receive JSON-encoded messages
 #### When a client sends a message:
 - [ ] the server should determine what to do based on the message's type property
 - [ ] it should construct a message to send back in response with a corresponding type and a generated unique id (e.g. a UUID)